MatthiasFrenzl/matthiasfrenzl.github.io/readme.md

 ```

 ## Upload a new blog post
+1) Check [Gummesson's](https://github.com/gummesson/jekyll-rake-boilerplate) Jekyll Rake Boilerplate Tutorial
-1) Create an .md file and save it in the master-branch draft folder
+2) Create an .md file and save it in the master-branch draft folder
+3) Deploy
 ```
 rake
 ```